Jameela Jamil

-Jameela Alia Jamil (born 25 February 1986) is a British actress and presenter.
+Jameela Alia Jamil (born 25 February 1986) is a British actress, activist and presenter.
 She began her career on Channel 4, where she hosted a pop culture series in the T4 strand from 2009 until 2012.
-She then became the radio host of The Official Chart, and was co-host of The Official Chart Update alongside Scott Mills on BBC Radio 1.
-She was the first solo female presenter of the BBC Radio 1 chart show.
+She then became the radio host of The Official Chart, and co-hosted The Official Chart Update alongside Scott Mills on BBC Radio 1.
+She was the first regular solo female presenter of the BBC Radio 1 chart show.

-In 2016, Jamil relocated to the United States.
+In 2016, Jamil moved to the United States.
 She played Tahani Al-Jamil in the NBC fantasy comedy series The Good Place.
-She is also the host of the TBS late night game show in The Misery Index and as one of the judges of voguing reality competition show Legendary.
-In 2022, Jamil worked on two superhero projects: the animated film DC League of Super-Pets and the Marvel Cinematic Universe television series She-Hulk: Attorney at Law.
+She also hosted the TBS late-night game show The Misery Index and was one of the judges of the voguing reality competition show Legendary.
+In 2022, Jamil worked on two superhero projects: the animated film DC League of Super-Pets and the live-action television series She-Hulk: Attorney at Law.
+Since 2022, she has voiced the character Asencia in the science fiction series Star Trek: Prodigy.